Data Visualization Education

 • For the graduation rate, we examined at the data provided by the National Center for Education Statistics (NCES) on its College Navigator webpage.
 We used the four-year graduation rate for full-time students pursuing bachelor’s degrees and, more specifically, for the cohort that began its studies in 2017.

-• For the binary measures, such as whether the schools have a bias response team, departments of ethnic or gender studies, or require diversity statements in hiring, we looked at the following data: Speech First maintains a database of colleges and universities that have bias reporting systems.
+• For the binary measures, such as whether the schools have a bias response team, departments of ethnic or gender studies (including majors and minors), or require diversity statements in hiring, we looked at the following data: Speech First maintains a database of colleges and universities that have bias reporting systems.
 In identifying departments of ethnic and gender studies, we searched the university webpages of various colleges and universities to determine whether they had departments of ethnic and gender studies.
 We reviewed employment pages to find whether they required statements of diversity from applicants.

 • For the number of conservative versus liberal clubs, we reviewed individual college profiles from Campus Reform.
 This organization collects information from colleges and universities on the number and type of student political organizations available.